 "A surreal take on the zombie genre."

 On this day in 2013, the SciFi/Horror/Telefilm Deadly Descent: The Abominable Snowman aired.
-The feature starred Adrian Paul and Chuck Campbell, and here's the plot summary as provided by IMDB.com:
+Directed by Marko Mäkilaakso from a story by Nate Atkins, the feature starred Adrian Paul, Chuck Campbell, Lauren O'Neil, and others.
+Here's the plot summary as provided by IMDB.com:

 "Friends go on a snowy adventure and come face to face with a deadly creature."